qwerty-arun/Lets_learn/README.md

+# 1/10/24
+## Pointers Book
+- "Pointers can be made to work if you fiddle with them long enough.
+If you fiddle with anything long enough you will ultimately mess it.
+### Chapter 1: An Introduction to pointers:
+- Ran into a problem with treesitter of lua.
+Don't know how to fix it, now I can't edit my C programs.
+So I removed aliases which I created earlier.
+Now I am using vim only and not neovim.
+Need to reinstall neovim.
+- Learnt commands like `e $MYVIMRC`, `Tutor` etc.
+- `Ctrl+w+w` shifts windows in vim.
+- 'Value at' and 'Address of' operators and its usage.
+- Jargon of Pointers: `int *b`, 1) `b` points to an int , 2) `b` is an int pointer, 3) `b` contains address of an int, 4) Value at address contained in `b` is an int.
+-  Simple programs, type conversions etc.
 # 30/9/24
 ### OnShape
 - Stop Sign Design: Using Draft option of the extrude feature.
 Its kind of like tapers.